Dyson Supersonic vs GHD Air vs Parlux 385 – Which? News

 Cheap hair dryer Best Buys

 The Dyson Supersonic is far and away the most expensive hair dryer we’ve tested, and the GHD Air and the Parlux 385 Power Light are also at the expensive end of the market.
 If your budget doesn’t stretch that far, there are many other cheaper hair dryers that are worth considering.
-Some of these are so good they’ve been recommended among our Best Buy hair dryers.
+Check out our list of the top five best cheap hair dryers to bag yourself a bargain.